- Availability: Available now

-To start this day, full of energies we will have an early and healthy breakfast, we will dedicate most of this day to visit the most important oxbow lake in the area; along the way to the Blanco oxbow lake that is a 10 minute boat ride would not be rare to see peccaries, capybaras and other mammals walking in the river bank, it is also common for visitors to delight themselves with great views of Jaguars resting and sunbathing in the early morning sun, after long nights of hunting.
+To start this day full of energies; we’ll have a healthy and varied breakfast. we will dedicate most of this day; to visit the most important oxbow lake in the area.
+Along the path to the Blanco oxbow lake; would not be rare to see peccaries, capybaras and other mammals walking in the river bank.
+It is also common for visitors to delight themselves; with great views of Jaguars resting and sunbathing in the early morning sun, after long nights of hunting.

-Continuing with our express manu reserved zone program, we will head back to the lodge for another delicious lunch and a resting time,
+Continuing with our Express Manu Reserved Zone; we will head back to the lodge to enjoy a delicious buffet lunch.

 DAY 5: Blanquillo- Boca Colorado- Santa Rosa- Cusco

-After our delicious early breakfast we will sail downstream in our motorized boat towards Boca Colorado for 3 hours, here we will say goodbye to the boatman and crew who accompanied us during our visit to the Manu National Park, from here we will ride a private cab for one hour to Puerto Punkiri (why the taxi? because our transportation cannot enter to Boca Colorado).
+After our delicious early breakfast; we’ll sail downstream for 3 hours to Boca Colorado.
+Here we will goodbye to the boatman and crew who accompanied us; during our visit to the Manu National Park.
+From here we will ride a private cab for one hour to Puerto Punkiri (why the taxi?).
+This is due our private van cannot enter to Boca Colorado.

-Then we will cross the Inambari river by a local boat towards Puerto Carlos for 20 minutes; in this place our private transport will be waiting for you and then make a 6 hour trip on the interoceanic route to the city of Cusco where we will arrive by 5 pm.
+Then we will cross the Inambari river in a local boat for 20 minutes to Puerto Carlos; here our private transport will be waiting for us.
+We’ll be driven back to Cusco for six hours; where we arrive around 18:00 pm.

-Important Note: If you would not like to travel many hours by bus to Cusco, we can bring you for two hour and a half hour to the airport at Puerto Maldonado where we will arrive at 2:00 pm and from where you can fly to Cusco or Lima ( the flight tickets are not included).
+Important Note: f you would not like to travel many hours by bus to Cusco; we can take you for two and a half hours to the airport at Puerto Maldonado.
+Where we will arrive at 2:00 pm. and from where you can fly to Cusco or Lima (the flight tickets are not included).